-This Healthy Banana Waffles Recipe makes light and fluffy waffles that are yummy any time of the day.
-It has plenty of fiber to fill you up and is naturally sweetened with bananas!
+Healthy Banana Waffles are light, fluffy, and will get your day started out right!
+They contain plenty of fiber to fill you up and are naturally sweetened with bananas!

 What are healthy options for waffle toppings?

 If you’re looking for more flavor but don’t want to use something sugary like maple syrup, you can add cinnamon, peanut butter, berries, banana slices, or even greek yogurt!
 There are so many options to make the waffles how you want them.

 Leftover waffles can be kept in an airtight container for 2-3 days in the fridge, or in the freezer for up to 3 months.
 Waffles can also be enjoyed hot or cold, so there are so many ways to eat your leftover waffles.

 Can I store banana waffle batter?

 Yes!
 Unused waffle batter can be kept for up to 2 days in the fridge.
 When you’re ready to use it, stir the batter to mix it again and it is ready.